Best Practices for Quantitative Reasoning Instruction

 More recently, Dingman and Madison (2010; see also Madison and Dingman 2010) taught a course that engaged students in collaborative small-group learning exercises in which they read and evaluated data from newspaper articles.

-(5) Pedagogy that is Sensitive to Students' Differences in Culture and Learning Styles
+(5) Pedagogy that is Sensitive to Differences in Students' Culture and Learning Styles

-Considerable research has been written about how women and minorities experience mathematical and quantitative disadvantages.
+Considerable research has shown that women and minorities experience mathematical and quantitative disadvantages.
 The strategies for overcoming this inequality remain a topic of considerable interest and debate.
 Tout and Schmitt (2002) note that in the United States, considerable effort has been directed towards fostering the success of females in mathematics and such approaches to teaching have "challenged the traditionally male-dominated domain of math education and promoted alternatives that in many cases are attractive not only to girls but to the many boys who struggle with learning mathematics in the class.
 Such approaches include working cooperatively, promoting discussion and idea sharing, and using hands-on materials."
 Even within the classroom, teachers need to be sensitive to the variation in students' abilities (see, e.g., Stern 2004).

 Teaching quantitative reasoning in a manner that is sensitive to different cultures also has the potential for improving student learning.
 For example, Ubiratan D'Ambrosio, the Brazilian educator who coined the term "ethnomathematics," described it as the study of different forms of mathematics that arise in different cultural contexts.
 Zaslavsky (1994: 7) argues that the incorporation of ethnomathematical perspectives calls for "a complete turn-around from the way mathematics is now taught in many classrooms."
 In a nutshell, she argues that: